-What is the frequency (pieces per 328 feet (100 m) of channel) of independent pieces of wood, defined here as woody material with a diameter of at least 4 inches (10cm) and a length of 5 feet (1.5 m) within the EAA?
-This means that at least 5 feet of the piece of wood must be larger than 4 inches in diameter (i.e., a circumference > 12.5 inches).
+What is the frequency (pieces per 328 feet (100 m) of channel) of independent pieces of wood, defined here as woody material with a diameter of at least 4 inches (10 cm) and a length of 5 feet (1.5 m) within the EAA?
+This means that at least 5 feet of the piece of wood must be larger than 4 inches in diameter (i.e. a circumference > 12.5 inches).
+To be counted, wood must have at least some part of its qualifying length (> 4 inches diameter) located within the bankfull channel and lying below the bankfull elevation.
 Independent pieces include all those individual pieces that meet size criteria either separate from or within log jams.
-To be counted, wood must have some part of its length within the bankfull channel.
 Exclude any wood that has been intentionally anchored to or within channel banks (using spikes, cables, ballast, etc.) for the purpose of preventing bank erosion (armoring).
 Live trees (i.e. trees that are standing, rooted, with or producing foliage) are not considered "wood" for this measure.
 Trees that are fully or partially fallen, have an exposed root wad, show evidence of being removed from the soil, or show other signs of dying (e.g. bare branches) are counted as "wood."